vishalsingh17/SequentailExeUsingDocker/README.md

 git clone https://github.com/vishalsingh17/SequentailExeUsingDocker
 ```

-2. Chnage the directory to SequentailExeUsingDocker.
+2. Change the directory to SequentailExeUsingDocker.

 3. Create the user using the command below
 ```